tomthecarrot/PebbleTimeLiveblog/README.md

 ## Server
 1. In the Python script, replace the indicated values (API keys, etc.) with your own ones.
 - Replace the script's URL with the full web address of the Verge liveblog you want to follow.
+- Install server dependency: ```pip install requests```
-- Run start.py before or during a live broadcast.
+- Run server.py before or during a live broadcast.
 - Follow along on your watch!

 ## Screenshots